 I’m a professional case study writer.

-And as you can see from the questions above, the process is involved and can take some time and effort to be successful.
+And as you can see from the questions above, the process is involved and takes some time and effort to be successful.
 The complexity of the case study and product featured is also taken into account.
 So, a one-on-one call with you is the only way I can even begin to quote an exact price for your project.

 Q Ok, Steve.
 I realize the value of case studies now and how using them can benefit my business.
 How do we get started… ASAP?

 A) First, I don’t recommend you email me, asking for a firm quote.
 Not gonna happen.
 We really need to talk about your project so I can understand your situation and requirements.
-So, if you email me, I’ll answer… but will request a phone call interview.
+So, if you email me, I’ll answer… but will request a Zoom or phone call interview.
 Period.
 So, there are two better options, both available on my contact page.

 Use my priority call scheduler to block out time on my calendar for a 30-minute discovery call.
 That’s the best option.